bernadinm/hybrid-cloud/README.md

-# Multi-Region Open DC/OS on AWS with Terraform
+# Multi-Cloud Open DC/OS on AWS with Terraform
+# AWS and Azure

 Requirements
 ------------

 -	[Terraform](https://www.terraform.io/downloads.html) 0.10.x

-## Deploying Multi-Region DCOS
+## Deploying Multi-Cloud DCOS

 This repository is meant to get the bare minimum of running a multi-region DC/OS cluster.
 It is not as modifiable as dcos/terraform-dcos so please keep this in mind.